 1½ tsp runny honey

-3 tbsp extra virgin olive oil.
+3 tablespoon extra virgin olive oil.

 We think leftover lamb is the best meat to use in this lentil and feta salad, however, we have tested it with some leftover beef brisket, as well as a cook chicken thigh and it worked well too!
 Shred whatever leftover meat you have and make it crispy in a pan!